- March 27, 2020

 Reminder: Be vigilant against scams related to Coronavirus stimulus payments.
 The IRS, Treasury Department, or any other Federal or State government agency will not contact you by phone, e-mail, or text message to collect information for stimulus payment processing.
 Victims or targets of stimulus payment scams should report them to the Federal Trade Commission.

-How Much Will my Economic Stimulus Payment be?
+How Much Will my Coronavirus Stimulus Payment be?

 It depends on how much you make.
-Use the calculator at right to easily figure out your anticipated stimulus payout:
+Use the calculator at right to easily figure out your anticipated Coronavirus stimulus payments:

 Single filers that have annual income of $75,000 or less will receive the full $1,200 single payout.
 Phaseouts will occur between $75,000 – $99,000 of annual income.
 This phaseout is $5 for every $100 of income that exceeds $75,000.
 If you’re a single filer making more than $99,000 annually, you’re out of luck.